ADHD Social Skills To Help Your Child

 According to the mental health experts at the American Psychological Association, ADHD is a neurodevelopmental disorder involving inattention, impulsivity, and in some patients, hyperactivity.
 ADHD is typically diagnosed during childhood, but symptoms can linger through adulthood for many people.

-Children and adults living with ADHD often experience difficulties with organization, focus, developing realistic plans, considering the consequences of actions, sitting still or being quiet, adapting to shifting circumstances, self-control, aggression, and social competence.
+Children and adults living with ADHD often experience difficulties with social skills, organization, focus, developing realistic plans, considering the consequences of actions, sitting still or being quiet, adapting to shifting circumstances, self-control, aggression, and social cues.

 ADHD has three major subtypes: